Phase shift keying demodulation

 z = pskdemod(y,M,ini_phase,symbol_order) specifies how the function assigns binary words to corresponding integers.
 If symbol_order is set to 'bin' (default), the function uses a natural binary-coded ordering.
 If symbol_order is set to 'gray', it uses a Gray-coded ordering.

-The example below compares PSK and PAM (phase amplitude modulation) to show that PSK is more sensitive to phase noise.
-This is the expected result because the PSK constellation is circular, and the PAM constellation is linear.
+This example shows how to compare PSK and PAM to demonstrate that PSK is more sensitive to phase noise.
+This is the expected result because the PSK constellation is circular while the PAM constellation is linear.